antonhornquist/ns/README.md

 # ns
-a lisp-inspired programming language (experimental)
+a scheme-inspired programming language for gluing things together (experimental)